 - App install: an attachment that links to an app installation page

 - Long-form video: a video teaser that can be swiped up to view a longer version of the video

-Once you’ve selected your ad type, you fill in basic ad info and upload or create your ad content.
+Once you’ve selected your ad type, fill in basic ad info and upload or create your ad content.

 Depending on the ad type you’ve chosen, you may have to fill out additional info.

-If you don’t have a media file, or vertical video handy, you can use Snapchat’s awesome Snap Publisher tool.
+If you don’t have a media file or a vertical video handy, you can use Snapchat’s awesome Snap Publisher tool.

 What makes Snap Publisher an especially effective tool is its organization of templates by goal: drive installs, drive traffic, drive views, and drive awareness.
 Not to mention, the templates are all stunning.

-Once you’ve uploaded your ad content, run your campaign by clicking “Launch Campaign.”
-Your ad campaign is now ready!
+Once you’ve uploaded your ad content and reviewed it, run your campaign by clicking “Publish Campaign.”

-You can quickly and easily view ad performance metrics either on the Ad Manager portal on Snapchat’s site or on the app’s Mobile Dashboard.For the Ads Manager portal on the site, the Dashboard view displays selected performance metrics, based on which campaign objective was set.
+You can quickly and easily view ad-performance metrics either on the Ads Manager portal on Snapchat’s site or on the app’s Mobile Dashboard.For the Ads Manager portal on the site, the Dashboard view displays selected performance metrics, based on which campaign objective was set.

 - Spend: the total amount spent on the campaign to date